 steeply as it switchbacks up to Koby Park on an

-road.
+abandoned logging road.
 The trail ends upon reaching Koby Park

 Rocky Fork Trail is a moderately difficult trail,